Automata and Computational Complexity

 Detour: Combinatorial and Boolean circuits, 2-input Boolean gates are WLOG, question of uniformity.

 Problems in P have uniform families of polynomial-size circuits.

 Landscape of NP, co-NP and related classes.

-Exercises: Boolean circuits with of time complexity for operations with n-bit numbers: parity, equality, x>y, x+y, x*y.
+Exercises: Boolean circuits (and their complexity) for operations with n-bit numbers: parity, equality, x>y, x+y, x*y.

 |17.
 11.||No lecture today: Choose your holiday.|